Quotient Limited (QTNT) CEO Franz Walt on Q4 2020 Results - Earnings Call Transcript

 Yeah, we can, of course, Brandon, not disclose any contractual terms and to make a forecast.
 It's also a little bit premature, I can only refer to the press release that hVIVO did themselves, I think, they said, it's the best-in-class, they have a look at the options.
 They also made a comment in another press release potentially considering a second MosaiQ instrument.
 So it looks like they have big plans for COVID-19 antibody testing.

-And hVIVO is an innovative, it's a very modern and central type of laboratory, they do CRO, as you know, they are also in orphan drugs development, then in vaccine testing, for vaccine development, and for - in COVID-19 testing, and trying to get all the companies - whole companies to get tested in their lab.
+And hVIVO is an innovative, it's a very modern trendsetter type of laboratory, they do CRO, as you know, they are also in orphan drugs development.
+They are in vaccine testing, for vaccine development, and for in COVID-19 testing, and trying to get all the companies - whole companies to get tested in their lab.

 So I think it's the interest of the customer in having a first-class test that they able and to invest in this type of testing right now.
 So they were front runners, and we were front runners, one of the first, and we found each other, yes.